privacore/vagus/README.md

 1. clone the respository
 2. with root priviliges run `install.sh`

 Done.
-Vagus has now been installed into `/usr/local/vagus`
+Vagus has now been installed into `/usr/local/vagus`, and it is already running.
+It has a non-mandatory read-only web interface runnig on port 8724.

 # Background
 It was built for use in https://github.com/privacore/open-source-search-engine